shub1504/Keywords/README.md

 # Keywords

 1.**COMPUTING**
-* CPU(CENTRAL PROCESSING UNIT)->The CPU, or Central Processing Unit, is often referred to as the "brain" of a computer.
-It's the primary component responsible for executing instructions from programs and managing the operations of the computer.
+* CPU(CENTRAL PROCESSING UNIT)->The CPU, or Central Processing Unit, is often referred to as the "brain" of a computer. used for interpretation, processes and executions.

-* GPU(GRAPHIC PROCESSING UNIT)->The GPU, or Graphics Processing Unit, is a specialized processor designed to accelerate the rendering of images and video.
-It’s optimized for handling the complex calculations required for graphics rendering, making it crucial for visual output in computers, gaming consoles, and mobile devices.
+* GPU(GRAPHIC PROCESSING UNIT)->The GPU, or Graphics Processing Unit, is a specialized processor designed to accelerate the rendering of images and video  performs mathematical calculations at high speed.

-* DPU(DATA PROCESSING UNIT)->A DPU, or Data Processing Unit, is a specialized processor designed to handle data-centric tasks efficiently.
-It focuses on managing and processing large volumes of data, often in the context of network, storage, and data center operations.
+* DPU(DATA PROCESSING UNIT)->A DPU, or Data Processing Unit, is a specialized processor designed to handle data-centric tasks efficiently.  perform as a helper for CPU by taking over it's networking and communication workloads.

-* TPU(TENSOR PROCESSING UNIT)->A TPU, or Tensor Processing Unit, is a type of specialized hardware designed by Google specifically for accelerating machine learning and artificial intelligence (AI) workloads.
-TPUs are optimized for processing tensors, which are multidimensional arrays used extensively in machine learning models.
+* TPU(TENSOR PROCESSING UNIT)->A TPU, or Tensor Processing Unit, is a type of specialized hardware designed by Google specifically for accelerating machine learning and artificial intelligence (AI) workloads.  it is a Google's custom-developed application-specific integrated circuits(ASICs) used to accelerate machine learning workloads.

 2.**operating system**